gerbrand/www.gerbrand-ict.nl/README.md

 # gerbrand.github.io
 My homepage.
 Let's see if Jekyll is more bearable than Wordpress

-To run locally use:
+To build and run locally use:
+* ''bundle install''
-''bundle exec jekyll serve''
+* ''bundle exec jekyll serve''